Introduction to Title IX:

 Investigators: Most investigations under Title IX will be conducted by our district and building Administrators and the Human Resources Department.
 An outside investigator will be used when deemed advisable by our legal representation.

-Initial Decision Maker: Len Reed, Associate Director of Human Resources for TTSD / Amber Fields, Director of Secondary Schools for TTSD
+Initial Decision Maker: Brian Bailey, Associate Director of Human Resources for TTSD / Amber Fields, Director of Secondary Schools for TTSD

 Appellate Decision Maker: Dr. Lisa McCall, Assistant Superintendent for TTSD